-In Beijing Hutongs are formed by lines of traditional courtyard residences, called siheyuan.
-Neighborhoods were formed by joining many hutongs together.
-These siheyuan are the traditional residences, usually occupied by a single or extended family, signifying wealth, and prosperity.
+In Beijing, Hutongs are formed by lines of traditional courtyard residences, called siheyuan.
+Neighbourhoods were formed by joining many hutongs together.
+These siheyuans are the traditional residences, usually occupied by a single or extended family, signifying wealth, and prosperity.

 Many hutongs, some several hundred years old, in the vicinity of the Bell Tower and Drum Tower and Shichahai Lake are preserved and abound with tourists, many of which tour the quarter in pedicabs.

 The optional tour also includes a visit to Shichahai, a historic scenic area consisting of three lakes (Qianhai, meaning Front Sea; Houhai, meaning Back Sea and Xihai, meaning West Sea), surrounding places of historic interest and scenic beauty and remnants of old-style local residences, Hutong and Courtyard.

 First, we had a short walk through the more modern part of the Hutong area and were given some free time for shopping, but we prefer just to meander by the canal.

 There is a lake, and if we had the time, there were boats you could take.

 With some time to spare, we take a quick walk down one of the alleyways where on the ground level are small shops, and above, living quarters.

 Then we go to the bell and drum towers before walking through some more alleys was to where the rickshaws were waiting.

 The Bell tower